From Symmetry to Geometry: Tractable Nonconvex Problems: Introduction

 Here, the columns of $\mb Y \in \bb R^{m \times p}$ are observed data vectors, the columns of $\mb A \in \bb R^{m \times n}$ are basic motifs, and $\mb X \in \bb R^{n \times p}$ is a sparse matrix of coefficients that expresses each observed data point as a superposition of motifs.
 This is sometimes called a {\em sparse dictionary model}.
 A typical goal is to infer both $\mb A$ and $\mb X$ from observed data.
 Because both $\mb A$ and $\mb X$ are unknown, this model should be considered nonlinear (strictly, bilinear).
 Natural images may have even more variability, which is better modeled by hierarchical models (convolutional neural networks) with more complicated nonlinearities \cite{lecun1995convolutional, goodfellow2014generative,goodfellow2016deep}. \end{itemize} \end{quote}

-\paragraph{Nonlinearity, Symmetry, and Nonconvexity} In the examples described above, nonlinearities are not just a nuisance: they have strong implications on the sense in which we can hope to solve these problems, and, as we will see in this paper, on our ability to efficiently compute solutions.
-Both models exhibit {\em symmetries}.
-The model $\mb y = | \mc F(\mb x) |$ in \eqref{eqn:phase-measurement} exhibits a {\em phase symmetry}: both $\mb x$ and $\mb x e^{i \phi}$ (for any $\phi \in [0, 2\pi)$) produce the same observation $\mb y$.
-The sparse dictionary model $\mb Y = \mb A \mb X$ exhibits a {\em permutation symmetry}: for any permutation $\mb \Pi$, $(\mb A,\mb X)$ and $(\mb A \mb \Pi, \mb \Pi^* \mb X)$ produce the same observation $\mb Y$.\footnote{Here, and below, the notation $\mb M^*$ denotes the complex conjugate transpose of a matrix $\mb M$.
+\paragraph{Nonlinearity, Symmetry, and Nonconvexity} In the examples described above, nonlinearities are not just a nuisance: they have strong implications on the sense in which we can hope to solve these problems, and, as we shall see in this paper, on our ability to efficiently compute solutions.
+Both above models exhibit {\em symmetries}.
+The model $\mb y = \abs{ \mc F(\mb x) }$ in \eqref{eqn:phase-measurement} exhibits a {\em phase symmetry}: both $\mb x$ and $\mb x e^{i \phi}$ (for any $\phi \in [0, 2\pi)$) produce the same observation $\mb y$.
+The sparse dictionary model $\mb Y = \mb A \mb X$ exhibits a {\em permutation symmetry}: for any permutation $\mb \Pi$, $(\mb A,\mb X)$ and $(\mb A \mb \Pi, \mb \Pi^* \mb X)$ produce the same observation $\mb Y$.\footnote{Here, and throughout the paper, the notation $\mb M^*$ denotes the complex conjugate transpose of a matrix $\mb M$.
 If $\mb M$ is real-valued, this is simply the matrix transpose.}

-In either case, we can only hope to recover the physical ground truth up to these basic symmetries.
-A typical computational approach is to formulate an optimization problem
+In either case, we can only hope to recover the physical ground-truth up to these basic symmetries.
+A typical computational approach is to formulate it as an optimization problem

 and attempt to solve it with iterative methods such as gradient descent \cite{cauchy1847methode}.
 Here, $\mb z$ represents the signal or model to be recovered -- for example, in phase retrieval, $\mb z = \mb x$, while in dictionary learning the optimization variable $\mb z$ is the pair $(\mb A,\mb X)$.
 Typically, $\varphi(\cdot)$ measures quality of fit to observed data and the extent to which the solution satisfies assumptions such as sparsity.
-As we shall see, most natural choices of $\varphi$ inherit the symmetries of the data generation model: e.g., for phase recovery, we have $\varphi( e^{i\theta } \mb x ) = \varphi(\mb x)$, while for dictionary learning, $\varphi( (\mb A, \mb X) ) = \varphi( (\mb A \mb \Pi, \mb \Pi^* \mb X ))$: {\em symmetries of the observation models become symmetries of the optimization problem}.
+As we shall see, most natural choices of $\varphi(\cdot)$ inherit the symmetries of the data generation model: e.g., for phase recovery, we have $\varphi( e^{i\theta } \mb x ) = \varphi(\mb x)$, while for dictionary learning, $\varphi( (\mb A, \mb X) ) = \varphi( (\mb A \mb \Pi, \mb \Pi^* \mb X ))$: {\em symmetries of the observation models become symmetries of the optimization problem}.